-Notice: Admission Day for the Fall 2024 Brewing, Distillation, and Fermentation AAS program is scheduled for Monday, May 13 at the Bailey Student Services Center on A-B Tech's main campus in Asheville.
-The first 24 qualified students will be admitted to this competitive program.
+Notice: Admission to the Craft Beverage Institute of the Southeast's Fall 2024 Brewing, Distillation, and Fermentation A.A.S. program is now open to the first 24 qualified applicants.
+You may enroll in A-B Tech and apply to the program at the Bailey Student Services Center on A-B Tech's main campus in Asheville.
+We also welcome you to visit or contact the Craft Beverage Institute, located at 1465 Sand Hill Road at A-B Tech Enka (across from Ingles).
 To learn more, review the program requirements and contact us at (828) 398-7191.

 The Brewing, Distillation, and Fermentation curriculum is designed to prepare individuals for various careers in the brewing, distillation, and fermentation industries.
 Classroom instruction, and practical laboratory applications of brewing, distillation, and fermentation principles and practices are included in the program of study.